google/error-prone/bugpattern/ImmutableEnumChecker.md

         that are built in to Error Prone (e.g. `java.lang.String`, `java.util.UUID`), or are annotated with
         `com.google.errorprone.annotations.Immutable`.

+        Other versions of the annotation, such as `javax.annotation.concurrent.Immutable`, are currently *not* recognized.
+        See https://errorprone.info/bugpattern/Immutable for additional discussion.

     *   If the type you're using inside the enum can be annotated with `@Immutable`, you should do that: